Bernard-Li/Final_Project_CB/README.md

 # Swivy - A quick travel card creator
-## Concordia Web Development Bootcamp Final Project

-When you are traveling, where do you keep track of the places you have visited?
-In a small notebook that you bought at the beginning of the trip?
-Or in a notes folder on your phone with scattered titles and timelines?
-Well Swivy has got you covered.
+Where do you go when you want to remind yourself of mouth-watering that pizza store on that corner street in Venice?
+What about the walk that led you to the beautiful city skyline of Shanghai after hours of roaming?
+Is it in a notepad you bought that is now misplaced?
+Or in a folder of hundresd of photos that you have scroll back and forth in to find?
+Well, look no further, *Swivy* has got you covered.

 ---
 ## Goal

-*Swivy*'s goal is to compile all of your information into the same place, while providing you with the necessary tools to track details that *you* want to remember years down the line.
-The goal of this website is to allow you to keep tabs on the most crucial information of your travels in a swift, logical and  easy to use manner.
+Swivy's goal is to compile all of *your* filtered into the same place, while providing you with the necessary tools to track details that *you* want to remember years down the line.
+The goal of this website is to allow you to keep tabs on the most crucial information of your travels in a logical and quick to use method.
 ## Features
-Log in, click on the **+** button, and you will be on your way to creating your first *Travel Card*!
+Log in, click on the **+** button and you will be on your way to creating your first *Travel Card*!
 Each travel card will require the minimum: a destination and a timeline.
 These two pieces of information will help you sort your cards once you visit your homepage.

 Do you want to add more information?
-The basic travel card creation page also allows you to log an activity, upload a photo and even add your own notes!
+The basic travel card creation page allows optional criteria such as:
+- logging an activity
+- uploading a photo
+- even adding your own notes!

-Finally, you will also be able to keep an eye out on the forecast trends of your travel date with the simple addition of a city name.
+Finally, you can keep an eye out on the forecast trends of your travel dates with the simple addition of the nearest city.
 Here is a sample of a travel card:

 ![sample of travel card, created in the latest MVP version of the site on 2022-09-06](client/src/images/SwivyEXAMPLEcard.png)